 - 1 cup buttermilk

 - Preheat the oven to 350°.
 Butter and flour two 8-by-2-inch round cake pans.
+Line the bottoms of the pans with parchment paper.
 In a large bowl, sift the flour together with the baking powder, spices, and, salt.

 - In a stand mixer or with a hand mixer, beat the butter until creamy.
 Add the brown sugar and molasses and beat for 4 minutes until light and fluffy, scraping down the bowl as needed.
 Add the eggs, 1 at a time, beating well after each addition.
 Mix in the vanilla and bourbon.
 Beat in the flour mixture on low speed in 3 batches, alternating with the buttermilk, until the batter is just combined.

 - Divide the batter evenly between the prepared pans.
 Bake for 35 to 40 minutes, or until a toothpick inserted in the center comes out clean.
 Let the cakes cool for 10 minutes, then turn each out onto a cooling rack and let cool completely.
 Wrap each cake in plastic and store at room temperature overnight to develop the spice flavors.